-After Europeans 'discovered' North America, the concept of the Seven Seas changed again.
+As trade picked up across the Atlantic, the concept of the Seven Seas changed again.
 Mariners then referred to the Seven Seas as the Arctic, the Atlantic, the Indian, the Pacific, the Mediterranean, the Caribbean, and the Gulf of Mexico.

 Not many people use this phrase today, but you could say that the modern Seven Seas include the Arctic, North Atlantic, South Atlantic, North Pacific, South Pacific, Indian, and Southern Oceans.